 - 1. Meetings are based on a prepared agenda.
 The agenda preparation is the responsibility of the Presiding Member.
-The community will be notified of monthly meetings through the newsletter. - 2.
+The community will be notified of monthly meetings through the school's newsletter and social media platforms, and in the school's calendar. - 2.
 Meetings are held with the expectation that Members have prepared for them and will always participate in all discussions within the principles of acceptable behaviour. - 3.
 Decisions by the Board are fully recorded. - 4.
 The Board has the right, by resolution, to exclude the public and news media from the whole or part of the proceedings in accordance with the Local Government Official Information and Meetings Act 1987.
-This may be referred to as "in-committee. - 4a In-Committee Minutes remain confidential. - 4b The motion to exclude the public must include the general topic area to be discussed and the reasons, relating to the Official Information Act 1982 (OIA). - 4c Motions recorded in-committee can stay within the "public excluded" minutes. - 4d The Board reserve the right to include any member of the public during in-committee meetings due to their expertise which would assist the matter to be discussed.
+This may be referred to as "in-committee". - 1.
+In-Committee Minutes remain confidential. - 2.
+The motion to exclude the public must include the general subject to be discussed and the reason(s) for passing the resolution to exclude the public and / or news media. - 3.
+Motions recorded in-committee can stay within the "public excluded" minutes. - 4.
+The Board reserves the right to include any Member of the public during in-committee meetings due to their expertise which would assist the matter to be discussed.

-11. Meeting Procedure
+11. MEETING PROCEDURE